-Let us examine the case $k=3$ and representation (\ref{4444.1}).
-We can demonstrate that in the studied case the first limit on the right-hand side of (\ref{4444.1}) equals to zero (similarly we demonstrate that the second limit on the right-hand side of (\ref{4444.1}) equals to zero; proving of the second limit equality to zero on the right-hand side of the formula (\ref{44444.25}) is the same as for the case of continuous functions $\phi_j(x),$ $j=0,\ 1,\ldots).$
+Let us consider the case $k=3$ and the representation (\ref{4444.1}).
+We can demonstrate that in the studied case the first limit on the right-hand side of (\ref{4444.1}) equals to zero (similarly we demonstrate that the second limit on the right-hand side of (\ref{4444.1}) equals to zero; proof of the second limit equality to zero on the right-hand side of the formula (\ref{44444.25}) is the same as for the case of continuous functions $\phi_j(x),$ $j=0, 1,\ldots).$